confluentinc/examples/multiregion/docs/multiregion.rst

       ./scripts/latency_docker.sh

 #.
-Verify that you see the following Docker containers with the following command:
+Verify you see the following Docker containers by running the following command:

    .. code-block:: bash